-The internet is fundamentally a decentralized network.
-Since this network is being used to move huge amounts of valuable data, there is an incentive to become a hub for this data.
+The internet has been a decentralized network since its conception.
+As this network is used to move vast amounts of valuable data, there is an incentive to become a hub for this data.

-The ossification of the web into a handful of major hubs is in no way surprising.
-Any such system will tend towards capture over time, via social contracts that provide a disincentive to exit (e.g. social networks).
+The ossification of the web into the control of a handful of major hubs is in no way surprising.
+Any such system will tend towards capture over time via social contracts that provide a disincentive to exit (e.g. social networks).
 The fundamental gravity of centralization needs to be actively and persistently resisted by applying opposing forces if the web is to stay open.

-The web of 2019 is beginning to show signs of social flux: average everyday people are beginning to become conscious of the value of their personal data, and the role that these technologies play in their society, politics, and daily lives.
+The web of the 2020s is beginning to show signs of social flux: average, everyday people are beginning to become conscious of the value of their personal data and the role that these technologies play in their society, politics, and daily lives.
 The past decade has seen new approaches to security, distributed systems, and decentralization.

 FaaS / Serverless